Sayed-Abdul-Monem/Script-to-convert-XLSX-to-CSV-using-Powershell/README.md

 Outputs CSV files with custom delimiters and UTF-8 encoding.<br />
 Includes automatic module management to handle Excel import/export operations.<br />
 Lightweight and efficient, suitable for integration into larger ETL pipelines or scheduled tasks.<br />

+Some Code Explanation <br />
+This script handles Excel files with multiple sheets, generating separate CSV files for each sheet.<br />

+Install ImportExcel Module:
+Checks if the ImportExcel module is installed; if not, it installs it for the current user.
+ImportExcel allows Excel file operations without Office installed.